ropensci/rmangal/README.md

 environmental gradients, which wasn't possible using the GloBi infrastructure.

+## Older versions

+* See https://github.com/mangal-interactions/rmangal-v1 for the first version of the client.
+* Note that due to changes in the RESTful API, there is no backward compatibility.

 ## Acknowledgment

 We are grateful to [Noam Ross](https://github.com/noamross) for acting as an editor during the review process.
 We also thank [Anna Willoughby](https://github.com/arw36) and [Thomas Lin Petersen](https://github.com/thomasp85) for reviewing the package.
 Their comments strongly contributed to improve the quality of rmangal.